Sync

 Canonical state

-The brief step already produced the raw material.
-For every capability a change affects, the brief wrote a delta: a record of which behaviors the change adds, modifies, or removes.
+The planning step already produced the raw material.
+For every capability a change affects, a delta was written, recording which behaviors the change adds, modifies, or removes.
+A brief writes these for a feature, and a task writes them when it changes a capability.
 Sync applies those deltas to the state files.

 How the promotion works